A fast dynamic smooth adaptive meshing scheme with applications to compressible flow: Fast static adaptive meshing

 \subsubsection{Discussion}

-The idea of using the deformation method as a means of constructing a map with prescribed Jacobian determinant was first used by \citet{DaMo1990}, and a first numerical implementation can be found in the paper of \citet{LiaoAnderson1992}.
-These works, however, utilized the no slip boundary conditions $\psi(x) = x$, $\forall x \in \partial \Omegaref$, rather than the no penetration boundary conditions \eqref{MA-eqn-b} which permit tangential motion of boundary nodes.
-The method of proof in \cite{DaMo1990}, which includes an analysis of the Poisson problem \eqref{alg1-Poisson}, requires the domain $\Omegaref$ to have smooth boundary $\partial \Omegaref$ and so is not valid for the rectangular domains we consider in this work.
-A modified method, which avoids the use of the Poisson problem \eqref{alg1-Poisson} via a direct construction of the vector field $\bar{\ve}$, is provided in \cite{LiaoAnderson1992}, but the resulting numerical implementation yields poor quality grids with high levels of distortion \cite{Delzanno2008}.
+The first numerical implementation of the deformation method \cite{LiaoAnderson1992} utilized the no slip boundary conditions $\psi(x) = x$, $\forall x \in \partial \Omegaref$, rather than the no penetration boundary conditions \eqref{MA-eqn-b} which permit tangential motion of boundary nodes.
+The method of proof in the original paper of \cite{DaMo1990}, which includes an analysis of the Poisson problem \eqref{alg1-Poisson}, requires the domain $\Omegaref$ to have smooth boundary $\partial \Omegaref$ and so is not valid for the rectangular domains we consider in this work.
+A modified method, which avoids the use of the Poisson problem \eqref{alg1-Poisson} via a direct construction of the deformation velocity field, is provided in \cite{LiaoAnderson1992}, but the resulting numerical implementation yields poor quality grids with high levels of distortion \cite{Delzanno2008}.
 On the other hand, as we shall demonstrate in our numerical experiments, the use of the Poisson equation \eqref{alg1-Poisson} together with the slip boundary conditions \eqref{MA-eqn-b} produces smooth grids.
 Moreover, the arguments in \cite{DaMo1990} can be modified with the help of elliptic estimates on polygonal domains \cite{Grisvard2011} to show that the procedure outlined in \Cref{static-alg1} yields existence of a solution to \eqref{MA-eqn}.

-The basic mesh generation scheme \Cref{static-alg1} is similar to other algorithms in the literature e.g. \cite{LiaoLiuJi1998,Grajewski2009}, but our numerical implementation differs from those works.
-In particular, we shall use the simple error analysis and convergence tests in \Cref{subsec:error-analysis} to justify our numerical implementation choices with regards to stability, accuracy, and efficiency considerations.
-In the following subsections, we describe in detail the two main steps of \Cref{static-alg1}, namely the Poisson solve in Step 2, and the flowmap integration in Step 4.
+The basic mesh generation scheme \Cref{static-alg1} differs from other deformation methods in the literature, e.g. \cite{LiaoLiuJi1998,Grajewski2009}, in both its formulation and numerical implementation.
+Specifically, the use of the transport system \eqref{alg1-flowmap} avoids costly interpolation procedures required for the solution of the Lagrangian advection equations in other deformation methods, which results in an order of magnitude speed-up.
+Moreover, our numerical algorithm produces solutions that converge with high-order accuracy, in contrast to other methods which only yield second-order accurate solutions, at best.
+In the following subsection, we describe in detail the two main steps of \Cref{static-alg1}, namely the Poisson solve in Step 2, and the transport equation solve in Step 4.